Boolean Algebra

 Boolean algebra is the original theoretical area dealing with only true and false.
 It's this area of mathematics that introduced AND, OR, XOR, NOT etc. concepts for boolean inputs.

 This is the basis of bit-wise and binary-arithmetic fields.
+Computers at the end use different operators in boolean algebra to perform binary arithmetic.

 This a very important mental model to have.
 Binary and boolean aren't same.
 It's just that the binary is used to represent boolean values.